Sara-Tucker/python-notes/dictionary-hash-hashtable.md

 # Dictionary / Hash / Hash Table:
-Holds key-value pairs. (called an item or pair)
+Holds a collection of key-value pairs. (called an item or pair) (also unordered, that important?)

 <br>